 The ballot shall provide the names of each candidate put forward by the Nominations Committee – including all qualified candidates for the Director-at-Large position and for the NSPE Delegate position, when this position is being filled – and all candidates for whom a valid petition was received.

-In addition to the name of each candidate, the ballot shall identify her/his affiliation with Chapter and/or Interest Group(s).
+In addition to the name of each candidate, the ballot shall identify her/his affiliation with Chapter and/or Interest Group(s) when such affiliation exists.
 Also, a short biographical sketch about each candidate shall be provided.

 When a proposal that requires a vote by the full membership has been put forth by the Board or as petitioned in the Amendments Bylaw by the requisite number of NJSPE members, it may also be included in this annual ballot.

 Executed ballots shall be received by Headquarters no later than May 21st.
 The ballot must be accompanied by adequate identification of the voting member to validate the ballot’s legitimacy, but such identification shall not be provided to the Tellers Committee.

 A committee consisting of at least three NJSPE members – appointed by the President – none of whose names appear on the ballot shall convene at headquarters no later than June 1st to tally the ballots cast.
 Its report shall be provided to the Secretary with all due haste.

 The candidate for each contested position who receives the highest number of votes shall be considered elected.

 All meetings of NJSPE shall be open to any member in good standing with the proviso that any meeting dealing with governance may adjourn to an executive session for cause.
 It is the responsibility of each member to take such action to be made aware of a scheduled meeting and to bear any incremental cost for the member to participate.

 Section 2.
 Meeting of the Full Membership